thled/thled_bugtracker/README.md

   - Start "Listening for PHP Debug Connections"
 - Receive mails with Mailcatcher: `http://localhost:1080`

+## Code Quality

+To ensure a high quality of the code base different tools are used to analyse, lint and fix code which does not adhere to the standards (PSR, Symfony etc.).
+There are manual tools and automatic tools for this purpose.
+Manual tools should be executed regularly while developing and automatic tools are executed in the Github Actions Workflow (alias Pipeline) or externally (e.g. SonarQube).

+### Manual tools

+- php-cs-fixer: `$ composer fix`

+### Automatic tools

+- PHPStan
+- PHP_CodeSniffer
+- SonarQube

 ## Tests

 - Run whole test suite: `$ docker-compose exec app bin/phpunit`